Mahmoud-SaadEl-Din/-PAPER-Comparitive_study_YOLO5-8_Pedestrain_detection/README.md

+Paper is under review, [paper link](https://drive.google.com/file/d/1rZBenPCumQgqTJvHQlX_zYH-iUCeqDFG/view?usp=sharing)

-# 🚶 Pedestrian Detection Using YOLO Algorithm: An Experimental Study
+## 🚶 Pedestrian Detection Using YOLO Algorithm: An Experimental Study

 This repository summarize my work & my Master degree partner (Eslam Magdy) in our paper titled **"Pedestrian Detection Using YOLO Algorithm: An Experimental Study."** The paper explores various YOLO versions, such as YOLOv5, YOLOv6, YOLOv7, and YOLOv8, and evaluates their effectiveness in real-time object detection (pedestrain detection) tasks.

-# 🖥️ Power of YOLO
+## 🖥️ Power of YOLO
 Unlike traditional methods that require multiple passes over an image, YOLO is a real-time object detection system that predicts bounding boxes and class probabilities in a single pass.
 It revolutionized the field by achieving impressive speed and accuracy trade-offs.

 In YOLO, the input image is divided into a grid, and each grid cell is responsible for detecting objects present in its spatial region.
 Multiple bounding box predictions are made within each grid cell, along with corresponding class probabilities.
 These predictions are refined using convolutional neural networks (CNNs) trained on large-scale datasets.

-# ⚡ 🧠 A Quick look over YOLO5:8
+## ⚡ 🧠 A Quick look over YOLO5:8
 The general YOLO model is made up of a convolutional neural network (CNN) backbone, a neck, and a head.

 ### ➡️YOLOv5